 Pet Food Pantry

 Every third Friday of the month, you can request to receive free pet food from our Pet Food Pantry sponsored by VCA Charities.
-You may receive food or clothing on the same day, as well, if you have not already received it that month.
+You may receive food on the same day, as well, if you have not already received it that month.

 USDA Nondiscrimination Statement (Continued)